VSkoshchuk/HeapMemoryAnalyzer/README.md

 ==========================

 ## Summary
 Analyzer of heap memory operations for C/C++ programs.
 Detects: Memory Leak, Double Free.
 Determines the total number of the operations, and the maximum amount of heap memory used.
+As a result of work generates a file with analysis and accurate positions in logs where problems were detected

 ## Usage
 Here's a simple and clear example of using HeapMemoryAnalyzer.
 The analysis occurs over the logs obtained during the program ranning.
 To generate the logs that will be analyzed in the C/C ++ program, you need to override new/malloc and delete/free operations.
 The following example is given for C++ program: